Top 10 Types Of Legal Pages That Your WordPress Website Should Have

 3. Refund Policy

-Though a Refund Policy can be a part of Terms & Conditions page of your website, however, it might turn out to be a bit difficult for your visitors to locate this policy in that page.
-Hence, it would be better if you can have a completely different page for this one.
+Though a Refund Policy can be a part of the Terms & Conditions page of your website, however, it might turn out to be a bit difficult for your visitors to locate this policy on that page.
+Hence, it would be better if you can have a different page altogether for the refund policy.

-If you are cognizant with the digital commerce world, you’d know how refunds are an essential part of it.
-Therefore, it would be recommended to publish a crystal-clear refund policy just to clear out obscurity from your customers’ minds.
+If you are cognizant of the digital commerce world, you’d know how refunds are an essential part of it.
+Therefore, publishing a crystal-clear refund policy would be recommended just to clear out obscurity from your customers’ minds.

 Whether your policy comprises refunding or not, it would be beneficial for your company to be straightforward beforehand.
 At the end of the day, the only important thing is that you are transparent about your refund policy, which will surely save you from legal issues.